sammarks/photon-lightswitch/README.md

 I offload the logic to this API to keep the script running on the photon as simple as possible.

+## Installation

+To install the Firmware, you'll need to load it into your Particle Build IDE, and then flash it to your Particle Photon.
+Be sure to update the comments marked as `TODO` with your connection details.

+To install the web service, you'll need to install and configure Docker and Docker Compose.
+Once that's done, copy the `.env.example` file to `.env` and fill in the values (the latitude, longitude, timezone and Forecast.IO API key).
+Save that file in the same directory as the `.env.example` file.

+When you're ready to get the web service up and running, just run `docker-compose build` to build the container, and then `docker-compose up -d` to run the service as a daemon.
+To view the logs, you can use `docker-compose logs`.

+Once the firmware and web service are working, the two should automatically attempt to establish a connection.

 ## Ideas

 Possible ideas I have for expansion: